syncfusion-content/wpf-docs/wpf/DataGrid/Master-Details-View.md

 {% endhighlight %}
 {% endtabs %}

-You can wire the events in ParentDataGrid and get the corresponding DetailsViewDataGrid in ParentDataGrid EventArgs.
+You can wire the events in `ParentDataGrid` and get the corresponding `DetailsViewDataGrid` in `ParentDataGrid EventArgs`.

 {% tabs %}
 {% highlight xaml %}